Insurance Agents as TPMOs: What CMS Compliance Regulations Mean for You

 “This is a solicitation for insurance.”

-Is the TPMO disclaimer required on materials created by the plan that I’m using and distributing to clients?
+Is the TPMO Medicare disclaimer for agents required on materials created by the plan that I’m using and distributing to clients?

 No. If the document was developed by the plan (e.g., Summary of Benefits) and you’re using it exactly as provided by the plan, the disclaimer is not required.
 However, if you alter the document, the disclaimer needs to appear.